Final Jeopardy: Historic Names (4-24-25)

 Liam is gonna get slaughtered in the ToC.

 Haha, VJ, I thought the EXACT, verbatim things when Ken said he’d qualified for the TOC.
-He’ll, eventually, see someone at our above his level.
+Eventually, he’ll see someone at or above his level.

 3/3 on DD, but missed FJ.
 For some dumb reason, I said Marco Polo.
 I then thought of CC, but didn’t change my mind.